smrg-uob/StressFieldInput/README.md

 The arbitrary stress field is defined by a stress script which must be written and provided by the user.
 This script must at minimum contain a function to calculate the stress for given coordinates in a part:
 ```
-# Determines the stress at coordinates (x, y, z) in the given part
+# Determines the stress at coordinates (x, y, z) in the assembly for the given part
 def calculate_stress(part, x, y, z):
   # This must return a tuple of size 6 containing the stress components [S11, S22, S33, S12, S13, S23]
   return [0, 0, 0, 0, 0, 0]
+  # Alternatively, 'None' can be returned to indicate no stress needs to be defined at this point:
+  return None
 ```

 By default, the plugin will create an element set for every single element in the input file, which can lead to rather large input files.
 If multiple elements in the model would have an identical stress state, it is also possible to define categories of elements in the stress script.
-To do this, a second function must be implemented:
+To do this, a second, optional, function can be implemented:
 ```
-# Determines the stress at coordinates (x, y, z) in the given part
+# Determines the stress at coordinates (x, y, z) in the assembly for the given part
 def get_category(part, x, y, z):
   # This return a unique identifier for the category the point (x, y, z) belongs to
-  return <unique id>  # <unique id> must be a String
+  return <unique id>  # <unique id> can be an integer or string
+  # Alternatively, 'None' can be returned to indicate no stress needs to be defined at this point:
+  return None
 ```

 If get_category is defined, the plugin will automatically divide the elements in separate element sets where each element set has the same stress state.
 Subsequently, the function 'calculate_stress' will only be called for one element in each set instead of for every element.
 As a result, the resulting input file can become significantly shorter, resulting in quicker input file processing times.

 ###  The Error Script
 The error script is an optional script with the function to determine the error between the equilibrated quantities (stresses, strains, displacements, etc.) in the model and the user's desired input values.